Masterton: Energy

-Telephone
+Communications

 The Masterton magneto telephone exchange opened on 31 January 1897, with 53 subscribers.
 On 31 May 1919, Masterton became the first town in New Zealand to have a fully automatic (Western Electric 7A Rotary) telephone exchange.
 Masterton and nearby Carterton were the first towns in New Zealand to introduce the emergency number 111, in September 1958.

-Before the 1991 to 1993 changes, the area code for Masterton was 059.
-Today the area code is 06, and numbers generally begin with 370, 372 (rural areas), 377, 378 and 946.
-Numbers beginning 946 are businesses.

-Internet

 On 3 December 2015 the UFB rollout to the town was completed.

 Transport

-Masterton is very well served by public transport, with rail and bus links.
+Masterton is served by public transport, with rail and bus links.
 Despite Masterton and the Wairarapa valley being reasonably close to Wellington, they are separated by the Rimutaka Ranges with State Highway 2 cutting a winding hill road through the range, and the Rimutaka railway tunnel.
 The Wairarapa Line railway allows access to Wellington, Lower Hutt and Upper Hutt.

 Unlike other parts of the country, the Wairarapa has seen passenger rail services remain, largely due to its proximity to Wellington and the Rimutaka Tunnel's advantage over the Rimutaka Hill road.
 There has been talk of constructing a road tunnel through the ranges for decades, but this has been ruled out due to the extremely high cost.
 According to the latest transportation plan from the Greater Wellington Regional Council, the only work planned is for upgrades to the Rimutaka Hill road and the addition of passing lanes between Featherston and Masterton.